Gluten-Free Red Velvet Cake

 Cake Batter

-The two main flours used to make a low-carb red velvet cake batter are almond meal and coconut flour, as well as the usual suspects like butter, eggs and cream.
+The two main flours used to make a low-carb and gluten-free red velvet cake batter are almond meal and coconut flour, as well as the usual suspects like butter, eggs and cream.
 I do provide dairy-free options for those of you avoiding milk products.
-In place of red colouring traditionally used, I added grated beets.
-These will provide a lovely pink colour/tint to the sponge and also a little earthy, sweet flavour and extra nutrients.
+In place of red coloring traditionally used, I added grated beets.
+These will provide a lovely pink color/tint to the sponge and also a little earthy, sweet flavour and extra nutrients.

 To sweeten the cake, I used sugar-free granulated sweetener by Natvia (in Australia) but you can use Swerve brand or Monk fruit sweetener – these are all great low-carb options.